 Looking to cover everything in 1 week with a wide variety of GP sessions as in the GP Live, as well as insight sessions about being a medical student and Doctor, the application process, UCAT and BMAT advice as well as clinical skills and a PLB taster session?
 Join our Virtual Week course.

-This course runs from 10am until 3pm (UK time) – Monday to Friday.
+Our days all begin at 10am and will finish between 3pm and 4pm (UK time) – Monday to Friday.
 Please check the course start dates below.

 - Introduction to the Medical Projects Virtual Course Week